Internships for Political Science Majors | Department of Political Science | The University of Vermont(title)

 1% for the Planet, 350 VT, 826 Boston, AARP, Access Challenge, The Alliance for Strong Families and Communities, All Breed Rescue, Center for Cultural Pluralism, Church World Services, Commonwealth Care Alliance, Community and Economic Development Office (CEDO), The Consortium on Gender, Security, and Human Rights, Council for Court Excellence, Emily Post Institute, Energy Action Network, Human Rights First, Hunger Free Vermont, Marine Stewardship Council, MAZON: A Jewish Response to Hunger, National Association of Federally Impacted Schools, Peace & Justice Center, Planned Parenthood, PolitiCorps, Project Hope, Protect Our Wildlife Vermont, The Peace Corps, Results for Development Institute, United Way of Northwest Vermont, Vermont Workers' Center, Voices for Vermont's Children, VPIRG, VT Cares, Zatz & Renfrew Lobbyists.

 Those who graduate with a degree in Political Science from UVM work in many industries.
-Check out this LinkedIn alumni information page to learn more.
+Check out the department LinkedIn page to learn more.

 Political Science Department Internship Policy: